GeorgeSaussy/cryptbin_go/README.md

 # README
+# Cryptbin

+> A front end encrypted pastebin

-I wanted to make an encrypted paste bin application, a. la. `0bin.net`.
+This repository is a server designed to maintain a front end encrypted pastebin, a. la. `0bin.net`.

-The goal of this application is to learn how to use go lang on the backend.

-Still a work in progress.
+## Installing

+See `doc/INSTALL.txt`.

+## Contributing

+See `doc/CONTRIBUTING.md`

+## Licence.

+This is licensed under Apache 2.
+See `doc/LICENCE.txt`.